rahul-tar/technical-documentation/technical-documentation.md

 - Celia, I&#39;ll buy 2 cups of flour, 2 cups of sugar, and 2 cups of milk from you for $3.
 - Watson, can you sell me some milk and sugar?

 The seller agent will receive utterances as a call to a /receiveMessage API that they must implement.
-Details and example code are provided.
+Details and example code are provided on agents agent-jok and agent-kleen.
 Upon receiving the message, the seller agent should try to interpret its meaning, i.e. ascertain the type of negotiation act (offer/counteroffer, reject, accept, etc.) and the associated parameters.
 To do this, the seller agent should try to anticipate different ways in which buyers might start a negotiation and strive to recognize their intent accurately.
 One service you may want to consider using to aid in this task is Watson Assistant.
 The sample agent agent-jok uses this approach, and you are welcome to borrow that routine if you wish Ð just remember that you need to create your own IBM Cloud account, set up the Watson Assistant Service with your private API key and other information, and create your dialogue skill.
 You are welcome to start from the simple skill provided as JSON in the agent-jok code repository; you can upload this skill to our Watson Assistant Service instance.Note that human buyers will have an incentive to make themselves understood to the seller agents, so it is unlikely that they will deliberately express themselves in an obscure or confusing manner.

 Once the agent has interpreted the message, it needs to consider whether and how to respond to it.
 As part of this task, the agent must implement a bidding algorithm that computes a bid or other negotiation act that is intended to maximize its utility over the course of the round.
 It may well want to store messages that it has received during the round to aid it in this task.
 In addition to receiving utterances from the human buyer, the agent will also receive (via the /receiveMessage API) a copy of negotiation messages exchanged between the human buyer and the other seller agent.

 Finally, the seller agent needs to determine how best to express its intended negotiation act in a human-friendly form, consisting of text plus an optional specification of avatar behavior, such as &quot;smile&quot; or &quot;wave&quot;.
 The text may include SSML tags that allow for some expressiveness.
 Documentation for SSML may be found in the documentation for [Watson Text to Speech](https://cloud.ibm.com/docs/services/text-to-speech?topic=text-to-speech-ssml&amp;_ga=2.41390498.1876685034.1582841951-1115111321.1579580147&amp;_gac=1.185765339.1582841951.CjwKCAiA7t3yBRADEiwA4GFlI0RB95qHdAaZ2LFtsPwmlZD7SHa3XwUmNuETvRaHukZV9qKzZ8IODhoCvYcQAvD_BwE&amp;cm_mc_uid=15278110739115689857415&amp;cm_mc_sid_50200000=20950731577973297095&amp;cm_mc_sid_52640000=33641591577973297117#introduction-SSML).
 Whenever it is ready, the agent may submit its negotiation action by calling the system&#39;s /relayMessage API.
 This message contains the bid in structured form and in human-friendly form.
 The structured form is used by the system only; the other agent will only see the human-friendly part of the message.

 When the system receives the seller agent&#39;s bid, it applies a set of turn-taking rules to determine whether the message abides by those rules.
-These rules are described in detail in Appendix B. If a proposed message is deemed legal, the system forwards it to the software that causes the avatar to speak and act, and it also forwards the message to the other agent and the human buyer assistant UI.
-If the proposed message is deemed illegal, the system informs that agent that its message has been rejected, so that it can take this into account going forward.
+These rules are described in detail in Appendix B. If a proposed message is allowed, the system forwards it to the software that causes the avatar to speak and act, and it also forwards the message to the other agent and the human buyer assistant UI.
+If the proposed message is not allowed, the system informs that agent that its message has been rejected, so that it can take this into account going forward.
 While the system prevents illegal messages from flowing, it behooves agent developers to endow their agent with an understanding of these rules, so that it can take them into account properly in its strategy.

 Buyers or sellers may make offers or counteroffers, or accept bids, or reject bids.
 The buyer assistant includes a button that allows the buyer to confirm an offer that has been accepted by either the buyer or the seller.